-Top Hamas official Saleh al-Arouri killed in Beirut suburb
+Senior Hamas official Saleh al-Arouri killed in Beirut suburb

 Israel maintains onslaught as Gaza death toll tops 22,000

-Al-Arouri was a senior official in Hamas’s politburo but was known to be deeply involved in its military affairs.
+Al-Arouri was a senior official in Hamas’s politburo and was known to be deeply involved in its military affairs.
 He had previously headed the group’s presence in the occupied West Bank.

+Samir Findi Abu Amer and Azzam Al-Aqraa Abu Ammar, leaders of Hamas’ armed wing – the Qassam Brigades – were also killed, Hamas said in a message on its Telegram channel.

+It named four other members of the group who were also killed.

-Lebanon’s state-run National News Agency said the blast killed at least six people and was carried out by an Israeli drone.
+Earlier, Lebanon’s state-run National News Agency said the blast killed at least six people and that it was carried out by an Israeli drone.

-Hamas vowed that al-Arouri’s killing will not “undermine the continued brave resistance” in Gaza, where the Palestinian group’s fighters are battling Israeli ground forces.
+Hamas said al-Arouri’s killing would not “undermine the continued brave resistance” in Gaza, where the Palestinian group’s fighters are battling Israeli ground forces.

 “It proves once more the utter failure of the enemy to achieve any of its aggressive goals in the Gaza Strip,” senior Hamas official Izzat al-Rishq said in a statement.